-Have you recently had a new furnace put in and are now having an unusual smell?
-You’re not alone, because plenty of other homeowners also have this happen at first.
-Let’s review what’s leading to this smell, and when you can look forward to it to subside, as well as three other furnace smells you shouldn’t ignore.
+Have you recently had a new furnace put in and are now experiencing a weird smell?
+You’re not alone, because plenty of other homeowners also experience this at first.
+Let’s review what’s leading to this smell, and when you can expect it to disappear, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells